NY 503

 CE Lead Agency: HATAS

-Fiscal Advisory Committee
+Fiscal Committee

 The role of the Fiscal Advisory Committee is to provide financial oversight for the Albany County Coalition on Homelessness.
 Task areas include financial reporting, the development and monitoring of internal controls, and accountability policies.
 Specifically, the Committee will convene to accomplish the following: